SBilaal/balablu/README.md

 await Balablu.init(frequency: Frequency(milliHertz: 2));
 ```

 By default, shaking the device will toggle the sound on or off.
-When the device is shook, it vibrates for one second to indicate disabling, and half a second to indicate enabling.
+When the device is shook, it vibrates for one second to indicate disabling and half a second to indicate enabling.

 If you want to disable this feature, you can set the `shakeToDisable` parameter to `false`: